AlgoTradingHub/theplatform-book/source/plugins.md

 );
 ```

-Now we can load our plugin into interpreter:
+Finally, we can load our plugin into interpreter:

 ```o
 load "platform/plugins/simple_reagent/target/debug/libsimple_reagent.so";